Global Citizen Festival: 2013

-2014 - New York City
+2014

 In 2014, the festival was held on September 27.
 The line-up included Alicia Keys playing a special piece of music for the show along with Palestinian and Jewish artists.
 Tiësto opened, followed by Fun, The Roots, Carrie Underwood, No Doubt – joined by Sting for a song, and Jay Z – whose set featured two duets with Beyoncé.
 The event was hosted by Hugh Jackman, alongside presenters Dianna Agron, Zachary Quinto and Erin Heatherton.
 Speakers at the event included Queen Silvia of Sweden, Prime Minister of India Narendra Modi, Prime Minister of Norway Erna Solberg and US President Barack Obama via a pre-recorded video.